SpareBank1/sb1-personal-client-python-tutorial/README.md

 ## Exchange the authentication code for an oAuth Token

 Now that we have the functionality to get the authentication code, we will modify the script to exchange it for an oAuth token.
 We do that by introducing the "token_uri" in the script.
-We call this, and get a json document back, that contains the oAuth token.
+We call this, and get a json document back, that contains the oAuth token

 ```python